zama-ai/tfhe-rs/tfhe/docs/tutorials/parity_bit.md

 tfhe = { version = "0.6.0", features = ["integer", "x86_64-unix"]}
 ```

-Other configurations can be found [here](../getting_started/installation.md).

-#### function definition
+Refer to the [installation](../getting\_started/installation.md) for other configurations.

-First, the verification function is defined.
+First, define the verification function.

-The way to find the parity bit is to initialize it to `false, then` `XOR` it with all the bits, one after the other, adding negation depending on the requested mode.
+The function initializes the parity bit to `false`, then applies the `XOR` operation across all bits, adding negation based on the requested mode.

-A validation function is also defined to sum together the number of the bit set within the input with the computed parity bit and check that the sum is an even or odd number, depending on the mode.
+The validation function also adds the number of the bits set in the input to the computed parity bit and checks whether the sum is even or odd, depending on the mode.

 ```rust
 use tfhe::FheBool;